-Major groups of marine invertebrates and algae are observed and studied in their natural habitats.
+In this course, major groups of marine invertebrates and algae are observed and studied in their natural habitats.
 Students participate in a 10-day field trip during the spring break, with a transportation and room charge to be determined at the time of the class.
 Enrollment limited to 16.
 Prerequisite: Biol 302 and 303, or equivalent and permission of the instructor.